antilatency/Antilatency.Copilot/README.md

 sudo cmake --build build/default -j4
 ```

-If you are getting compilation errors about atomic functions
+If you are getting linker errors about atomic functions
 ```
 undefined reference to '__atomic_fetch_add_8'
 ```